dalihub/dalihub.github.io/NUItutorials/creating-custom-view-controls.md

 For example, an Animatable property type can be animated, but requires a lot more resources (both in its execution and memory footprint) compared to an event-side only property.

-Property registration for transistions and animations is via `GetPropertyIndex`, an example is shown in [rendering](#rendering).

 [Back to top](#top)

 <a name="enableproperties"></a>
-### Enabling properties for JSON access
+### Enabling properties for JSON access - property registration

 The `ScriptableProperty` class enables a property to be registered with the `type registry'.